 Russia has presented its intervention in Syria as a counterterrorist operation that will reduce the number of refugees leaving Syria for Europe.
 But Moscow’s policy could have the opposite effect.
 In fact, by November, there had already been a 26 percent increase in the number of Syrian refugees, according to the Office of the UN High Commissioner for Refugees, further exacerbating Europe’s migrant crisis.
 The Russian bombing campaign may have contributed to the upsurge in refugees.
 Moreover, Russian air strikes in support of the Alawite-led Assad government—which Sunni extremists consider to be an apostate regime—may both encourage more Russians to join ISIS (more than 4,000 people from Russia and Central Asia have already done so) and further alienate Russia’s own Sunni population, which numbers about 20 million.
 Putin has insisted that Russia has no interest in taking sides in a sectarian dispute and is merely fighting extremism, but this may be a hard sell domestically, as some Russian Muslims question Russia’s support of a regime that bombs its Sunni population.
 And Russia has not acknowledged that the Assad regime’s brutal treatment of its own population is a recruiting tool for ISIS.

-Although it is tempting to search for a broader strategy behind Russian military activity in Syria, it’s quite possible that Putin charged into the conflict without thinking through the endgame.
+It’s quite possible that Putin charged into Syria without thinking through the endgame.

 Putin’s intervention in Syria has sent a mixed message.
 On the one hand, he has blamed the United States for creating the conditions that allowed ISIS to emerge; on the other, he has offered to join the United States in an anti-ISIS coalition.
 In remarks last October, Putin said, “Syria can become a model for partnership in the name of common interests, resolving problems that affect everyone, and developing an effective risk-management system.”
 Yet unlike in Afghanistan in 2001, Moscow and Washington do not agree on the identity of the enemy.
 Although they both see ISIS as a major threat, Russia has bombed Syrian opposition groups that the United States has supported, and Washington sees Assad’s rule as a major part of the country’s problems.
 Thanks to these differences, it will be difficult for Russia and the United States to work together in Syria.